Heart of Stone (2009 film): Critical responses

 The film premiered at the Slamdance Film Festival where it won the Audience Award.
 It also won the Jury Award for Best Documentary at Cinequest Film Festival, and received the Kaiser Permanente Thrive Award for telling a story of thriving in the face of adversity.
 The film won the Best Feature Film at the Philadelphia Film Festival and the Best Documentary Film at the New Jersey Film Festival and Urban Suburban Film Festival.
 Heart of Stone had its theatrical premiere at The Roxie in San Francisco on October 30, 2009.
 It aired on Showtime, The Movie Channel, VOD and PBS.

 Director

-Kruvant, a native of Montclair, New Jersey, also directed the documentary Unsung Treasure about American musician David Bromberg, which opened the Woodstock Film Festival 2012 and premiered on PBS, Born in Buenos Aires about the Argentine Jewish community during the political and fiscal crisis of 2001, and The Right to Be Wrong chronicles an Israeli and Palestinian friendship.
+Kruvant, a native of Montclair, New Jersey, also directed the documentary Unsung Treasure about American musician David Bromberg, which opened the Woodstock Film Festival 2012 and premiered on PBS, Born in Buenos Aires about the Argentine Jewish community during the political and fiscal crisis of 2001, and The Right to Be Wrong chronicles an Israeli and Palestinian friendship.Kruvant directed Levinsky Park about an Eritrean Christian and Sudanese Muslim life in their refuge country of Israel.
+Her latest film in 2024 Finding Fate is a short that documents four mothers in Poland after Russian invasion of Ukraine in 2022.
+The film appeared on PBS nationwide in 2024 and 2025.
+It is streaming on PBS.org.